pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 If you wish to reuse an Authorizer across multiple routes, you can declare it in a variable.

-For additional information about request-based API Gateway Lambda Authorizers, please see the [AWS documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html).
+For additional information about request-based AWS API Gateway Lambda Authorizers, please see the [AWS documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html).

 #### Creating a Lambda-based Request Authorizer with an Existing Lambda